uiuc-kang-lab/zk-torch/test_gpu_scripts/README.md

 # GPU Test
-`test_gpu_scripts` is a directory that contains scripts to test the GPU on the campus cluster.
-The scripts are used to test the GPU's performance and to ensure that the GPU is working correctly.
+`test_gpu_scripts` is a directory that contains scripts to test the GPU on the Illinois Campus Cluster.
+The scripts are used to ensure that the GPU feature is working correctly.

 ## Workflow
 The workflow for testing gpu is in the `.github/workflows/gpu.yml`.
 The workflow consists of the following steps: